Traffic light: Countdown lights

-Popular in Vietnam and China, countdown lights are additional lights installed next to, or above or below, the main signal lights.
-The countdown light is displayed by a countdown number with different colours, usually red, yellow, green, matching the colour of the light on.
+Popular in Vietnam and China, countdown lights are additional lights installed adjacent to or within the main signal lights.
+The countdown light is displayed by a countdown number with different colours, usually red, yellow, and green, matching the colour of the light on.
 When the light counts to "0" (or 1), the main light colour immediately changes.

-Countdown lights may have zeros in the tens or none, some countdown lights may flash when getting ready to zero.
-Yellow lights can have countdown lights, but most lights do not.
+Countdown lights may have zeros in the tens place or none; some may flash when getting ready to zero.
+Yellow lights can have countdown lights, but the most lights do not.
 Usually the countdown light has 2 digits, in case the time of the main light (usually the red light, rarely the green light) is longer than 100 seconds, depending on the type of light, the following possibilities may occur: